U2 is one of the most iconic and influential bands in music history and one of my favourite bands.

 From their first album, the guitar style of The Edge has been unique and unmissable.
 Born David Howell Evans , he was given the nickname ‘The Edge’ by Bono and his gang which has remained to this day.
 His compositions, and his cool just add to the unique mix that is U2.
 You can hear is unique guitar style from the opening chords of ‘I Will Follow’ the opening track of their debut album.
 It is the Edge that often comes up with the musical direction sharing them with the band to flesh out what becomes the U2 sound.

 Bono Vox is one of the most iconic and influential singers in music history.
 His nickname came from a hearing aid shop in their Dublin neighbourhood.
 A singer with a talent for lyrics, singing – and showing off, his style belies a deep Christian faith.
-The subjects and themes from the bible occasionally appear overtly in U2 songs (Until the End of the World (Achtung Baby), If God Will Send his Angels (Pop) but the themes are there.
+The subjects and themes from the bible occasionally appear overtly in U2 songs like Until the End of the World (Achtung Baby), If God Will Send his Angels (Pop) but the themes are there.
 “Carry the Cross of My Shame” from ‘I Still Haven’t Found What I’m Looking for (Joshua Tree) is a particular favourite lyric of mine.

 ” To some people, Bono’s lyrics are treacly platitudes, verging on nonsense; to others, they’re thoughtful, searching, and profound meditations on faith.” wrote Joshua Rothman in The Church of U2.